The Science of Reading: Transforming Literacy Education

 The Impact of Reading Instruction on Student Outcomes

 Instruction in reading that is grounded in evidence has a powerful influence on the outcomes for students.
 The acquisition of foundational literacy skills by third grade is essential, as shown by research, which points to its pivotal role in setting the stage for continued academic achievement and future endeavors such as high school completion and higher education attendance.
-Students benefit substantially from instruction methods rooted in the scientific understanding of how we learn to read.
+Students learning should be supported through explicit teaching methods and direct instruction, rather than relying solely on independent discovery.
+Effective teaching practices significantly enhance the chances of students learning to read proficiently, demonstrating a direct correlation between instruction and reading proficiency rates.

 Celebrate SEL’s “Sing & Read” program stands out as an exemplar within early childhood education due to its documented success and positive endorsements from educators who have witnessed its profound effects firsthand.
 This approach merges entertainment with learning processes, enhancing both engagement and cognitive retention among young learners.